 The father and his son were living with their extended family.
 It was so sad to see the devastation and hear about the loss of his wife and daughter.
 They showed us the graves in the valley of their back yard, where they were both buried.
 The son would bring a peach to the mother’s grave every day because that was her favorite.

 Before we left, we noticed that the son kept begging his father for a skateboard.
 His father said no, they couldn’t afford it.
 Of course, I felt bad.
 He had nothing, and nothing to do when he wasn’t in school.
 I wanted to do something for this boy, give him some sort of hope after he had suffered such loss.
 When I got home, I bought a very nice skateboard and sent it to him.

-2015, Father’s Day, and I was in Tijuana and as I was leaving the museum, a group of young teens went flying by on their skateboards.
+2015, Father’s Day, I was in Tijuana.
+As I was leaving a museum, a group of young teens went flying by on their skateboards.
 I wondered what kind of club it was.
-I saw how happy they were, proud to be together, a sense of self-esteem on their faces.
+I saw how happy they were, proud to be together, a look of confidence on their faces.
 In a country where so many have nothing, they could do this.

-When I got home, I went to a skate shop, trying to find ways to get more boards to send to Tijuana, for more teens to have the same opportunity.
-I asked about the teens I’d seen skateboarding in Tijuana.
+When I got home, I went to a skate shop and asked about the teens I’d seen skateboarding in Tijuana.
 They told me that what I’d seen that day was “International Skateboarding Day.”

 The look on their faces is what touched me.

 I had to do this for them . . . find a way to send skateboards to children who cannot afford one, but would treasure it.

 A little thing for us . . .
 Everything to them.